cometchat/cometchat-push-notification-app-ios/Customize.md

 }
 ```

- 2. Store the 'blockedUsersList' in UserDefaults with key 'blockedUsers'.
+ 2. Store the `'blockedUsersList` in UserDefaults with key `blockedUsers`.

  ```